dib-lab/elvers/docs/paladin.md

 For paladin, you need both 1) an assembly, and 2) trimmed (and merged) input files.
 The assembly can be generated via another workflow, or passed to `eelpond` via the configfile.

 Specifying an assembly:

-    1) If you've alread run read trimming and want to use a Trinity assembly generated via `eelpond`, you can run:
+  1) If you've already run read trimming and want to use a Trinity assembly generated via `eelpond`, run the following:

-    ```
-    ./run_eelpond my_config plass_assemble paladin
+    ./run_eelpond my_config plass_assemble paladin # eelpond will run or locate the plass assembly
-    ```
-    If you've already run the assembly, `eelpond` will just use this info to locate that assembly.

-    2) Alternatively, you can input an assembly via the [assemblyinput](assemblyinput.md) utility rule:
+  2) Alternatively, you can input an assembly via the [assemblyinput](assemblyinput.md) utility rule, with an assembly in your `yaml` configfile.
-    ```

     ./run_eelpond assemblyinput paladin

-     ```
-    with an assembly in your `yaml` configfile, e.g.:
-    ```
+  In config file:

     assemblyinput:
       assembly: rna_testdata/nema.fasta
       gene_trans_map:  rna_testdata/nema.fasta.gene_trans_map #optional
       assembly_extension: '_plass'
-    ```

 This is commented out in the test data yaml, but go ahead and uncomment (remove leading `#`) in order to use this option.
 If you have a gene to transcript map, please specify it as well.
 If not, delete this line from    your `config`.
 The `assembly_extension` parameter is important: this is what allows us to build assemblies from several different assemblers on the same dataset.
-Make sure you set the `assembly_extension` parameter to plass, as paladin only works on plassassemblies (for the moment). **Note: Please don't use additional underscores (`_`) in this extension!**.
+Make sure you set the `assembly_extension` parameter to plass, as paladin only works on plassassemblies (for the
+    moment). **Note: Please don't use additional underscores (`_`) in this extension!**.
 For more details, see the [assemblyinput documentation](assemblyinput.md).

 Specifying input reads: